williamjturkel/H3885G-FW25/Wk03/README.md

 # Wk 03.
 Data Acquisition and Preparation for Custom Corpus

-A core research skill: harvesting data at scale.
-Using **Vibe Coding** to generate simple scripts for targeted web data ingestion, data cleaning, and **Sampling** of large document sets.
+Digital research is only as good as the source collection it is based on, and today we begin the hands-on work of acquiring and preparing our digital corpus.
+We will learn how to transform raw historical documents into a curated, AI-ready data set that serves as the foundation for the rest of the term.
+Harvesting data at scale is a core research skill.
+We use **Vibe Coding** to generate apps for targeted web data ingestion, data cleaning, and **Sampling** of large document sets.

 # The Need for Custom Data